rubyu/zookeeper-client/README.markdown

 ##ZooKeeperNode
 When a *ZooKeeperNode* created, existence of it's node does not guaranteed.
-As the *ZooKeeperNode* is a wrapper of node's path.
+If you create a *ZooKeeperNode* for a path, it would not check node's existence and would not check even correctness of it's path.
-If you create a ZooKeeperNode for a path does not exist, it does not create the node automatically.
+As the *ZooKeeperNode* is just a wrapper of node's path.

 ##USAGE